World War One

 Madge Blades (1889-1983) Aysgarth

-Nurse, Madge Blades of Aysgarth, (courtesy of F. & M.E.
+Nurse, Madge Blades, aged 25 of Aysgarth, (courtesy of F. & M.E.
 Snaith).
 The full photograph can be seen in the Home Front Section, Aysgarth.

 "Will was very thorough in training her, and in addition to teaching her meticulously about the nature of the remedies to be prescribed and their measurement, he took great trouble in showing her how to put the pleat in the white paper wrapper round the bottle and to apply sealing wax neatly.
 She gradually assumed other duties beside dispensing.
 She would get out the panel cards on which doctors recorded consultations, diagnoses and treatment, and later when the telephone was installed she mastered the little telephone exchange that was set up in the dispensary."

 The Dispensary, Aysgarth Surgery, 1953, Madge's domain (courtesy of The Dales Central Practice, Aysgarth).